 The International Environment Forum (IEF) is a Bahá'í-inspired professional organization of scientists and engineers, managers, civil servants and representatives of civil society in fields relevant to the environment and sustainability, as well as students and others with an interest in these fields.

-The IEF provides a forum for its associates and members to, among other
+The IEF provides a forum for its members and associates to, among other things:

-We also seek to share our views and interact with other organizations in various international fora.
-The IEF was, for example, accredited to the United Nations World Summit on Sustainable Development (Johannesburg, 2002) as a scientific and technological organization, and again to the United Nations Conference on Sustainable Development (Rio+20 in Rio de Janeiro, 2012) and other relevant UN events.
+We also seek to share our views in public discourse and interact with other organizations in various international fora.
+The IEF was, for example, accredited to the United Nations World Summit on Sustainable Development (Johannesburg, 2002) as a scientific and technological organization, and again to the United Nations Conference on Sustainable Development (Rio+20 in Rio de Janeiro, 2012), the 2022 Stockholm+50 International Meeting, and other relevant UN events.

-The IEF was launched in October 1997 and today we have over 400 members in over 70 countries on all 5 continents.
-Our annual international conferences have until now been organized in Australia, Bolivia, Brazil, Canada, Czech Republic, France, Greece, the Netherlands, New Zealand, South Africa, Spain, United Kingdom, and USA, and each conference has an electronic version for those who cannot attend in person.
+The IEF was launched in October 1997 and today we have about 700 members and associates in 92 countries on all 5 continents.
+Our annual international conferences have until now been organized in Australia, Bolivia, Brazil, Canada, Czech Republic, France, Greece, the Netherlands, New Zealand, South Africa, Spain, Sweden, United Kingdom, and USA, and each conference now has an electronic version for those who cannot attend in person.

 International Environment Forum